David Richardson is Senior Manager for Maintenance Services at Chartright Air Group, based in Ontario, Canada.

 What are the challenges associated with leaving the armed forces and what advice would you give to somebody about to take that step?

 It’s a daunting process.
-You’ve spent your career being babysat, for want of a better phrase, in my case from basically being a kid.
+You’ve spent your career being babysat, for want of a better phrase, in my case from just 17 years old.

-They give you the food, they tell you what to do, when to do it and they train you with the things that you need to train.
-And then leaving that and going into Civvy St, is difficult, it’s daunting.
-You start looking at some resettlement courses that the military offer you before you leave and you start scratching your head and thinking well, where do I want to go?
+They give you the food, they tell you what to do, when to do it and they train you with the things that you need.
+Leaving that and going into Civvy St is difficult, it’s daunting.
+You start looking at some resettlement courses that the military offer you before you leave and you start scratching your head and thinking, where do I want to go?
 For me, not too difficult.
 I wanted to stay with aircraft and aircraft maintenance.
 In what direction I wanted it to go, I wasn’t sure.
 But you do get a period of resettlement time.
 So, for me that’s when I jumped into the contracted world.
-It gives you an introduction to Civvy Street while still having the protection have being in the military.
-There was about four months where I was kind of dipping between the military and being able to work contract work.
+It gives you an introduction to Civvy Street while still having the protection of being in the military.
+There were about four months where I was kind of dipping between the military and contract work.
 But it is challenging.
-But it’s a bit of a wakeup call, but the support is there.
-The support that you know to assist you through.
+It’s a bit of a wake-up call, but the support is there.

-I was fortunate because I was going out with a trade that was recognised outside the military, whereas some of the other guys in other trades might not be so easy.
-It’s more military-based trades versus Civvy Street so you know I came out with pieces of paper that that were instantly recognised by civilian employees.
+I was fortunate because I was going out with a trade that was recognised outside the military, whereas for some of the other guys in other trades it might not be so easy.
+It’s more military-based trades versus Civvy Street so I came out with pieces of paper that that were instantly recognised by civilian employees.

 As well as transitioning from the armed forces to a civilian career, you also made a step to move to a different country, moving to Canada.
 Talk to us about that journey, and the challenges you faced.